-A checklist (A) is available specifying the information to be provided to students (opens in the same window)
+A checklist (A) is available specifying the information to be provided to student, which you will find on the page Information for data subjects by clicking here (opens in the same window)

 Recording students in their home environment is to be considered a serious infringement of their personal privacy and the standards for justifying such a process should be high.
 The decision as to whether recording is necessary and the reasons for this is to be taken before each examination and documented.